In less than 3 months, a major international city will likely run out of water

 "They don't have the money to buy water," Verbist told CNN.

+Van der Spuy said she has never witnessed anything like it before.

+"It is eye-opening, and an indication of the panic and also what lies ahead," she said.

-"It's been a hard transition because a lot of Capetonians aren't understanding how we got to this point when the municipality was well-informed that we would experience a drought," says Mzwakali.
+"It's been a hard transition because a lot of Capetonians aren't understanding how we got to this point when the municipality was well-informed that we would experience a drought," Mzwakali said.

 "There are a lot of angry people and not enough answers on how this is going to be resolved."